This Ambrosia Salad recipe is an old family favorite. Sweet and refreshing, this side dish (or dessert) needs just a handful of ingredients.

 coconut , pineapple , oranges , sour cream , marshmallows with labels to make Ambrosia Salad

-• Yogurt/Sour Cream – Our family has always used sour cream which is sweetened by the marshmallows.
-You can replace it with plain or vanilla Greek yogurt or ½ with whipped topping (such as Cool Whip).
+• Yogurt/Sour Cream: Our family has always used sour cream, which is sweetened by the marshmallows, for a creamy tang.
+Replace it with plain or vanilla Greek yogurt for a sweeter flavor.

 Variations

-• Chopped nuts like walnuts or pecans for crunch
+• Add Nuts: Stir in some chopped nuts like walnuts or pecans for crunch.

 • Drain the canned fruit well so the dish isn’t watery.